Tabs

 TP-LINK TL-WDN4800 ($30-45)

-The TL-WDN4800 is another high-end wireless adapter that works out of the box with Mac OS X. In the past few months, the TL-WDN4800 has essentially replaced the DWA-556 as the preferred wireless adapter in the Hackintosh community.
+The TL-WDN4800 is another high-end wireless adapter that works out of the box with Mac OS X. In the past two years, the TL-WDN4800 has essentially replaced the DWA-556 as the preferred wireless adapter in the Hackintosh community.
 It's even recommended by tonymacx86 himself.
-Both Mountain Lion and Lion automatically detect this card as an Airport card; unfortunately, Snow Leopard doesn't work.
+Mavericks, Mountain Lion, and Lion automatically detect this card as an Airport card; unfortunately, Snow Leopard doesn't work.

 The TL-WDN4800 is pretty cheap as far as WiFi adapters go, usually priced in the $30-40 range.
 It supports the 802.11n standard and WPA2 security, and unlike the DWA-556, it works on three separate frequency bands.
 Like I said earlier, only networking enthusiasts will care about this, but it's important to keep in mind nevertheless.
 Overall, the TL-WDN4800 is a great choice for your Hackintosh.